-Tracks should be fully accessible to allow a quick response to fire, but where gates are necessary for security purposes the locks should be master keyed and keys held by the Duty Reporting Officer (DRO), Operations Manager, Facilities Manager and 1st and 2nd response DFES stations to allow quick and easy access.
+Tracks should be fully accessible to allow a quick response to fire, but where gates are necessary for security purposes the locks should be master keyed and keys held by the Duty Reporting Officer (DRO), Operations Manager and Facilities Manager to allow quick and easy access.
+Due to the potentially high number of DFES responding stations, the issuing of gate keys to DFES is not considered necessary for emergency fire response, noting DFES units all carry tools to quickly break padlocks.
 Gate locations are shown on Figures 7a and 7b.